 This spiny dogfish specifications document was prepared by the Mid-Atlantic Fishery Management Council (Council) under consultation with the National Marine Fisheries Service (NMFS).
 The document's purpose is to present a range of alternative management measures for the U.S. Atlantic spiny dogfish fishery along with a characterization of the environmental impacts of each of those alternatives.
-The alternatives consist of restrictions on landings by the commercial fishery for spiny dogfish in 2012 and are needed to prevent the fishery from overfishing the spiny dogfish stock.
-All of the management measures under consideration would be limited to the 2012 fishing year.
+The alternatives consist of restrictions on landings by the commercial fishery for spiny dogfish in the 2013 through 2015 fishing years (spiny dogfish fishing year is May 1 - Apr 30) and are needed to prevent the fishery from overfishing the spiny dogfish stock in that time period.
 This document was developed in accordance with a number of applicable laws and statutes that are described in Section 8.0 (see the Table of Contents to locate document sections).

-A comparison of the action alternatives relative to "no action" is a requirement under the implementation of the National Environmental Policy Act (NEPA), however in terms of setting a limit on annual landings, "no action" would be a failure to make effort to prevent overfishing, which is inconsistent with the MSA.
-Therefore, "no action", in this document, is actually a status quo or baseline alternative that would extend existing 2011 measures into the 2012 fishing year.
+A comparison of the action alternatives (e.g., Alternatives 1, 2, and 3 for each specification year) relative to "no action" (i.e., Alternative 4) is a requirement under the implementation of the National Environmental Policy Act (NEPA), however, "no action" would be a failure to make effort to prevent overfishing, which is inconsistent with the Magnuson-Stevens Fishery Conservation and Management Act (MSA).
+Therefore, "no action", in this document, is actually a status quo or baseline alternative that would extend existing 2012 quota and trip limits into the 2013 through 2015 fishing years.